 If you have a body mass index, or BMI, of 30 or higher, you're clinically defined as obese.
 BMI is a ratio of your weight and height, and although not perfect, it's a good indicator of overall health for most of the population.

 Commitment to reducing body fat so you achieve a healthy BMI is commendable.
-Weight loss that comes from a reduced-calorie, mostly unprocessed foods diet and plenty of exercise will help you get to a healthier weight.
+Weight loss that comes from a reduced-calorie, mostly unprocessed foods diet and plenty of exercise.
 If you want to take that commitment a step further and achieve a rocking bod that sports six-pack abs, you'll have to take more extreme fat-loss action.

 To show off a six-pack, it isn't enough to lose a little weight and build muscular abs.
 You must shed a great deal of body fat.
 If you carry too much fat, even relatively healthy levels, you may still not be lean enough to show ab definition.

 People who have obesity tend to have body fat levels of more than 32 percent (for females) or 25 percent (for males).
-A healthy, athletic level is 21 percent to 24 percent for women and 14 percent to 17 percent for men.
+A healthy, athletic level is between 18.5 to 24.9 according to the American Cancer Society.

 Your six-pack usually doesn't show until you've lowered your fat levels below that of general fitness.
 For women, that means dropping to 14 to 20 percent fat and for men, to 6 to 13 percent.